kliment-olechnovic/voroif-gnn-v2-app/README.md

 ## Setting up an environment for running VoroIF-GNN-v2

 VoroIF-GNN-v2 requires PyTorch, PyTorch Geometric, Pandas, and R.

-Below is an example of setting up a suitable enviroinment:
+Below is an example of setting up a suitable environment:

 ```bash
 # install and activate Miniconda